MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 resources <- list(walltime="20:00:00", ntasks=1, ncpus=cores(args), memory="20G")
 ```
 - Submit the jobs to the cluster for alignment to take place
-- Change Njobs to actual number of sequences to be aligned
+- Change Njobs to actual number of sequences to be aligned (example shown is 18 jobs)
 ```
 reg <- clusterRun(args, conffile=".BatchJobs.R", template="slurm.tmpl", Njobs=18, runid="01", resourceList=resources)
 ```